 7. DiPA functions

-8. Institutions and organizations involved in the development of the DiPA (if applicable)
+8. Institutions and organizations involved in the development of DiPA (if applicable)

 9. Sources for the nursing-related content and procedures implemented in the DiPA, in particular nursing-medical guidelines and expert standards, textbooks and studies

-10. Evidence of a nursing benefit including supplementary support services provided by third parties (according to “Evidence of nursing benefit” and “Studies to demonstrate nursing benefit”) in a simple and generally understandable summary
+10. Evidence of clinical benefit or relief for caregivers, including supplementary support services provided by third parties (as described in “Evidence of Clinical Benefit” and “Studies Demonstrating Clinical Benefit”), presented in a simple and easily understandable summary

 11. Group of people in need of care for whom a nursing benefit has been proven